Back home

 Where the data comes from

-Six public Philippine data sources.
+Seven public data sources.
 Every one credited on every report.

 We don’t own a single proprietary dataset, and that’s on purpose.
 Building on public sources licensed under ODbL and CC-BY means our findings can be audited against the same evidence an LGU’s GIS office or a court-appointed expert would use.
 Each report’s footer carries the full attribution; this is the short list.